 The icon of this city is undoubtedly its neo-Gothic style church in the city center, very different from other churches.
 This city was a pueblo mágico but was later upgraded to a UNESCO World Heritage Site due to its importance in the history of Mexico.

 San Miguel is such a colorful, vibrant place with lots of boutique hotels and top-notch restaurants.
 If you visit Guanajuato City, you should try to make a stop here for a day at least.
 It’s a 1.5-hour drive.

 Another one of my favorites.
 Many parts of the city are on hilltops.
 That’s why you’ll find many streets with steep inclines.

 Zacatecas City possesses a peculiar architecture that gives it a “European air”.
 I’m not making this up.
 Many foreigners who visit say it resembles a typical European city.

 Some important landmarks include an ancient mine and the Cerro de la Bufa.
 On the latter, you get a magnificent view of the city.

 Oh, and Zacatecas City has callejoneadas just like Guanajuato City!

 I would say its landmark is its quarry aqueduct.
-Just like other colonial cities, Queretaro City has lots of old churches and museums you can visit.
+Just like other colonial cities, Querétaro City has lots of old churches and museums you can visit.
 Walk down its streets, soak in the architecture, or just sit down at a plaza.
 You can’t miss visiting the Cerro de la Campana, an important landmark in Mexico’s history.
 And don’t forget to get your typical Mexican candies.
-I recommend the pedo de monja.
+I recommend the pedo de monja, a delicious dessert with chocolate.

 Its cuisine is considered as one of the best by both Mexicans and foreigners.
 I think it had to do a lot with Mexican food being declared a Cultural Heritage of Humanity by UNESCO.
 Their tlayudas, caldo de piedra, quesadillas, and mole are exquisite.

 You can’t miss visiting the Church of Santo Domingo de Guzmán, one of the most beautiful in all Mexico.

 Visit the city markets and buy some beautiful handicrafts or enjoy the regional dishes and drinks.